bcgov/CITZ-IMB-Capstone2020/docs/Solution Readme.md

 # Features

 1. **Installable mobile solution:**  <em>the Capstone2020 starter kit web site was designed to be a user-installable mobile solution.
 When the user visits the landing page they are asked if they wish to install the solution locally.
-The mechanics of how this I have done is handled by the progressive Web App (PWA) framework.</em>
+The mechanics of how this works is handled by the Progressive Web App (PWA) framework.</em>

     <em>Notice below: the user is prompted with an **install notice**.
 Optionally some devices will show an install button (shown with a yellow box )</em>